qutang/mhealth-storage-format/sensor-filename.md

 ``, ``

-See a predefined [list](#) for recommended sensor id sources for different data types.
+See a predefined [list](#) for recommended data id sources for different data types.

 {% endmethod %}